openstack/neutron/README.rst

 External Resources:
 ===================

-Use `homepage <http://launchpad.net/neutron>`_of Neutron for asking for help, and filing bugs.
+Use `homepage <http://launchpad.net/neutron>`_ of Neutron for asking for help, and filing bugs.
 Code is available `here <http://git.openstack.org/cgit/openstack/neutron>`_

 The latest and most in-depth documentation on how to use Neutron is